-The term 'Dividend Yield' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Dividend Yield' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Dividend yield refers to the payout of dividend price ratio on a given company’s stock.
 It is simply determined by taking the yearly dividend payment total and dividing it by the cost for each share.
 This dividend yield is commonly given out as a percentage.
 The reciprocal of dividend yield proves to be the price to dividend ratio.